-At 8 a.m.
-Fridays, an unknown case is presented and an assigned resident leads the discussion of the initial evaluation, differential diagnosis and management of the case.
+At 8 a.m. on Fridays, an assigned resident and intern lead the discussion around workup and management of a patient case.
 This is followed by a short didactic lecture on the patient’s primary diagnosis by a member of the faculty.

-At noon Wednesdays, a didactic lecture is given by current faculty, visiting lecturers or by senior residents to the Department of Pediatrics covering a variety of topics relevant for the general pediatrician.
+At noon on Wednesdays, a didactic lecture is given by a faculty member, fellow or visiting lecturers to the Department of Pediatrics covering a variety of topics relevant for the general pediatrician.
 One hour of CME is given for attendance.

 On the third Tuesday of the month, M&M conference is held in place of morning sign-ins.
 Inpatient deaths and any significant complications in the care of patients from the previous month are discussed.
-Cases are presented by a faculty, residents or staff in an effort to identify system-based or practice-based problems and ways of addressing those issues.
+Cases are presented by a faculty, resident, or staff member in an effort to identify system-based or practice-based problems and address those issues.

-At noon each Friday, individuals from a variety of fields are brought in to provide residents with insight into areas such as physician wellness, medical billing, negotiating a contract and managing a practice.
+At noon each Friday, guest lecturers provide residents with insight into areas such as physician wellness, medical billing, negotiating a contract, and managing a practice.
 Ethics and medico-legal aspects of health care are also discussed.
-Journal Club is held every other month during one of the Friday conferences and alternates with the Pediatric Resident-Mentor Research Program (PRMRP).
-The last Friday of the month is dedicated for a resident meeting.
-Catered lunches are provided at these meetings for the residents.
+The last Friday of the month is dedicated to our monthly resident meeting.
+Lunch is provided at these conferences.

 Resident meetingAt noon on the last Friday of the month, residents meet as a group with the program directors and chief residents to discuss issues pertaining to the program, educational curriculum, or any other concerns in an informal setting.